EconoBen/headsdown/README.md

 ![](images/Heads_Down.gif)

 <p align="left">
-Heads down comes with a list of predefined social media websites to block (see [block_sites.csv](https://github.com/EconoBen/headsdown/blob/main/block_sites.csv)).
+Heads down comes with a list of predefined social media websites to block (see
+<a href="https://github.com/EconoBen/headsdown/blob/main/block_sites.csv">block_sites.csv</a>).
 To add to the block list, simply select the "block sites" button and a popup window in which to add websites will appear.
 <br />
 <p align="left">
 To begin a work session, simply cick on the "Heads Down" button.
 When you're done, select "Heads Up".
 It's that easy.